2018-11-29 at 1:56 pm #6710

-- This reply was modified 6 days, 9 hours ago by Paul.
+- This reply was modified 1 year, 7 months ago by Paul Howard.

 There are three descriptions of space–(1) a tree, (2) lotus petals, and (3) spherical.
 These appear to be confusing normally but you can think in terms of the circle limit diagrams.